kavismith/active-directory/README.md

 <br />

 ![image](https://github.com/kavismith/active-directory/assets/143667203/796f4d73-f0a8-46bb-bc6b-25c275eed164)

+Sign back into Client-1 using its new DNS settings, logging in as "labuser."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/736eec5c-a1d0-4e92-837a-7543ff5768a2)

+Right-click on the "Start" button and select "System."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/3a283446-83aa-4a83-a45a-002c2d0d1ffd)

+ In the System settings, choose "Rename this PC (advanced)."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/d6f830e4-6911-4dcf-8089-9a8ab5bfdb90)

+Select the "Domain" option and enter your domain name as "kavidomain.com."
+Click "OK."
+A new login window will appear for changing the domain name.
+Enter the domain name and the admin login credentials you set up in DC-1.
+In this practice, it's "kavidomain.com\tiffany_admin," and enter the password set in DC-1.
+Click "OK," and Client-1 will restart.

 </p>
 <p>

-First, sign back into Client-1 with its new DNS settings.
-Log into it using (labuser).
-Now, join it to the domain.
-To joing the domain right clickon start and select system.
-Select "rename this PC(advanced)".
-Select Domain and type in your domain name "kavidomain.com" and select ok.
-A new login window will show up to change the domain name.
-Enter the domain name and admin login you set up in DC-1.
-For this practice I used "kavidomain.com\tiffany_admin and entered my password I set in DC-1.
-Select ok and now Client-1 will restart.
+<h2>Set Up Remote Desktop For Non-Administrative Users On Client-1</h2>

 ![image](https://github.com/kavismith/active-directory/assets/143667203/2deabe7f-7ae5-4dd4-bf75-b6730d759709)

+Sign back into Client-1 using the domain name "kavidomain.com\tiffany_admin" and the password you previously created.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/94ba7cad-5fa4-4317-8117-9af09ddaaa7d)

+Right-click on the "Start" button and select "System."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/bc5fde52-8b8b-4abd-8c28-d0f6ddf27e86)

+Click on "Remote Desktop" in the system settings.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/39bbfa60-124a-49b2-98cb-db93ec5e46d8)

+Next, click on "Select users that can remotely access this PC."
+Select the "Add" button to add users who should have remote access.
+Enter "Domain Users" and click "Check Names."
+You will see that "Domain Users" has been selected.
+Click "OK."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/0f4a1d1d-ac42-43de-8b7b-f83364c7c731)

+Now, users from the domain will have permission to remotely access Client-1 using Remote Desktop.
 </p>
 <p>

-Sign back into Client-1 using the domain name "kavidomain.com\tiffany_admin and password you created.
-Right click on start and go to systems.
-Click on "Remote Deskop" and then click "select users that can remotely access this PC".
-Select Add.
-Enter "omain Users and click check names, you will then see Domain Users have been selected.
-Click okay.
-Now ou will be abe to the domain in the box
+<h2>Create Different Users & Log In With One User</h2>

 ![image](https://github.com/kavismith/active-directory/assets/143667203/2a03bd60-416f-413b-b90d-ebe4aeb74025)

+Log back into DC-1 as "tiffany_admin."
+Open PowerShell ISE as an administrator.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/5f710d70-76e7-4b54-b99f-f13322dd95b8)

+Within PowerShell ISE, create a new script file and paste the content of the script into it.
+In the top left-hand corner of PowerShell ISE, you'll find a document icon with a star on it.
+Click on it to save the script.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/986c6644-7b65-4338-91ae-d1eeec5742a5)

+Go to the script and right click and copy.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/2ef33021-8905-417b-875c-792626f4d04c)

+After saving the script, click the green arrow button, which represents "Run."
+This will execute the script.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/9f7d3903-dd4d-4de1-bb7f-91f8a3151c0e)

+The script you're running will create accounts for 10,000 users with random names in the "_EMPLOYEES" folder.
+After clicking "Run" in PowerShell ISE, you should see the random names of all the users generated by the script.

 </p>
 <p>

-Log back into DC-1 as tiffany_admin. open powershell_ise as an administrator.
-Then create a file and place the content of script in it.
-To your left hand corner click on the document with a star on it and paste the script in it and select runwhich is the green arrow button This script is gping to create accounts in the _EMPLOYEES FOLD.
-It will create accounts for 10,000 users that have random names.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/182898f6-71a8-419e-b3d4-9c536fa63df3)

+Open "Active Directory Users and Computers."
+Select your domain.
+Click on the folder "_EMPLOYEES," and you will see the list of user names that were generated.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/3e1a3be6-2016-413b-9118-0472b1c8bbbf)

+To test the user accounts, try logging into Client-1 using one of the user names.
+Keep in mind that all user profiles have a default password of "Password1."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/793f8e66-a795-4666-8d4a-7958b1001bed)

+Select a random user, such as "cem.tecox," and attempt to sign in using the password "Password1."

 ![image](https://github.com/kavismith/active-directory/assets/143667203/7ee5ebbe-d7d7-419b-b975-4105593246b3)

+ If successful, you will log in.

 ![image](https://github.com/kavismith/active-directory/assets/143667203/5d2cc212-5c3a-4f52-84ba-1d4dd04d1ad2)

+To verify that you are logged in correctly, open the Command Prompt and type in "whoami."
+It should display "kavidomain\cem.tecox," confirming that you are logged in under that user account.
 </p>
 <p>

-After selecting "Run", you should be able to see all the users random names.
-Now, open up active directory users and computers.
-Select domain.
-Click on file "_EMPLOYEES" and the users names will appear.
-Now, try to log into Client-1 using one of the users name.
-Alll the users profiles have a default password "Passord1".Now, Select a random user "cem.tecox" and try to sign in with using "Password1".
-Log in was successful.
-To check to make usre you are logged in correctly open up command prompt and type in "whoami" and it should bring up domain kavidomain\cem.tecox